rticommunity/rtiperftest/srcDoc/tutorials/performance_validation.rst

             bin/armv6vfphLinux3.xgcc4.7.2/release/perftest_cpp -sub -peer 10.45.3.120 -nic eth0 -raw -noPrint -datalen $DATALEN;;
         done

-There are some comments required about the parameters we used:
+Some comments about the parameters we used:

 * In `Raw Transport Mode` the `-scan` option is not available, that is why we need to iterate through the different data sizes using a for loop (in `bash`).